MIL-STD-1553: Command word

+Status word

-The Status Word decodes as follows.
-The first 5 bits are the address of the Remote Terminal that is responding.
-The rest of the word is single bit condition codes, with some bits reserved.
-A 'one' state indicates condition is true.
+The status word decodes as follows.
+The first 5 bits are the address of the RT that is responding.
+The rest of the word is single bit condition codes, with bits 5-7 reserved and set to zero.
+A flag set to one indicates the condition is true.
 More than one condition may be true at the same time.